Living in Kinmen

 Kinmen County has five major townships with three larger towns and smaller villages dispersed throughout the main island and Little Kinmen.

-Jinhu Township (southeast): Home to Shanwai, the second-largest town after Jincheng.
+Home to Shanwai, the second-largest town after Jincheng.
 Although it has only three main streets, it boasts some of the more famous restaurants on the island.
+Great danbing, fantuan, and douhua can be found here!
 Shanwai is also great for nature lovers, as Lake Tai (太湖) and the main entrance to Taiwu Mountain (太武山) are found here.
-Everrich, a huge and fancy duty-free mall with a movie theater and a bookstore, provides Western comfort.
+Also found in Shanwai: Evverich luxury mall, the bank, scooter shop, and grocery stores.

 Kinmen residents look to windlion gods to protect them from the harsh northeast winds of winter monsoons.
 Each village has its own windlion statue to protect it.
 Try to find all 150!